Physical and Emotional Readiness Signs for Potty Training - Baby Chick

 2. Milestones

 Additionally, a few other motor developmental skills make potty training easier.
-Mastering the walking milestone is important, not just for having the ability to walk to the potty (of course, you can carry her) but also because babies tend to fixate on a milestone they are working on.
+Mastering the walking milestone is important, not just for having the ability to walk to the potty (of course, you can carry them) but also because babies tend to fixate on a milestone they are working on.
 If they are practicing the skill of walking, it can be overwhelming to try to learn another skill, such as potty training, at the same time.
 It is best to focus on one landmark milestone at a time.

 3. Helpful Skills